Canva Pricing (2026) — The Essential Guide

 Premium stock photos, videos and graphics

-The Canva Element panel displaying some of the premium assets you get access to with Canva Pro.
+The Canva Element panel displaying some of the premium assets you get access to with Canva Pro

 ‘Canva Pro’ gives you access to all of its premium photos, videos and audio assets

-Creating video content in Canva
+Editing a video in Canva

 Even if you only ever used Canva to source stock photos and videos, and didn’t bother with any of its design tools, you’d be getting an awful lot of bang for your buck.

-Searching the stock photo library in Canva
+Searching for images in Canva

-Searching the stock photo library in Canva — even if you only used it as a way of sourcing royalty free images, Canva would represent very good value for money.
+Searching the stock photo library in Canva — even if you only used it as a way of sourcing royalty-free images, Canva would represent very good value for money

 More templates

-Examples of Canva templates.
+Examples of Canva templates

 Examples of Canva templates — you get access to a lot more of them on a paid-for plan